Bayt-al-Hikmah/FastifyJs/Workshop3/Workshop3.md

 We run `node app.js`, visit `http://127.0.0.1:3000/register`, create a user, log in at `/login`, and log out at `/logout`.
 Flash messages provide feedback, and the session persists the username across requests.

 **Explanation**: Fastify’s session management (`@fastify/session`) , using signed cookies for security.
-The `fastify-flash` plugin , storing messages in the session for one-time display.
+The `@fastify/flash` plugin , storing messages in the session for one-time display.
 Handlebars templates replace Jinja2, maintaining a similar structure but using Fastify’s plugin-based routing for modularity.

 ## Rich Text and Pages